playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 First, let's define what "accessibility" is.
 Accessibility in engineering is ["the process of creating products that are usable by people with the widest possible range of abilities."](https://dl.acm.org/doi/10.1145/2596695.2596719)

-You may have vision-impaired or blind users of your app.
-These users may rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers), which allows users to navigate their computer with their sense of hearing.
-These methods may be used in tandem with the visual experience for some users or used independently to navigate their computer auditorily.
+You may have blind or low-vision users of your app.
+They may rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers) or other assistive technologies, which allows them to navigate their computer with their other senses.
+These methods may be used in tandem with the visual experience for some or used independently to navigate their computer auditorily or tactilely.

 You may also have users with limited mobility who utilizes buttons to trigger different behaviors on their machine.

 > If you're a visual learner who would like to see some short-and-quick workflows from users like this, [one of Apple's ads](https://www.youtube.com/watch?v=XB4cjbYywqg) displays a few use cases that proper accessibility support can enable.

 Something to keep in mind is that these disabilities may not be permanent.
 For example, if you fall and break your arm, you may be only using one arm while healing.
 Likewise, there are situational impairments as well.
-A new parent may have to hold their child while trying to do things.
+If you're holding a cup of coffee in one hand, you'll only be using the other for device usage.
 Here's a chart that outlines a few more of these examples:

 <table>
 	<tr>